-On top of this, you have to bear the expenses of the liaison officer appointed by Ministry of Information and Communication (including daily allowance, insurance, travel, meal and accommodation)
+On top of this, you have to bear the expenses of the liaison officer appointed by the Ministry of Information and Communication (including daily allowance, insurance, travel, meals, and accommodation)

 UAV FILMING PERMIT GUIDE IN NEPAL

-Regulations applied for UAV filming are quite different, which are explained in details below.
+Regulations applied for UAV filming are quite different, which are explained in detail below.
 This permit can be obtained on two conditions: